Kyle Prepolec

-Kyle Prepolec (born August 30, 1989) is a Canadian mixed martial arts (MMA) fighter who most recently competed in the Ultimate Fighting Championship's (UFC) Lightweight division.
+Kyle Prepolec (born August 30, 1989) is a Canadian mixed martial arts (MMA) fighter who competes in the Ultimate Fighting Championship's (UFC) Lightweight division.
 He is the current SMMA Lightweight Champion and had previously won the BTC Catchweight Championship and the TXC Lightweight Championship.
-He is the #146 current Best Lightweight MMA Fighter.

 Background

 Kyle Prepolec was born and raised in Windsor, Ontario, Canada.
 He, like many Canadians, enjoyed playing hockey until he began training in boxing, finding his true calling in combat sports.
-He wrestled for 2 years in high school while attending Riverside Secondary School and after graduating began working in construction and home renovations.
+He wrestled for two years in high school while attending Riverside Secondary School and after graduating began working in construction and home renovations.
 In 2008 Prepolec decided to pursue a career in mixed martial arts.

 Mixed martial arts career

 Early career

-Prepolec started competing in mixed martial arts professionally in 2008, he fought in regional promotions mostly in Canada and America earning himself a record of 14–5, including a 2 fight run in Bellator facing Lance Snow and Jason Fischer at Bellator 64 and Bellator 76 respectively.
+Prepolec started competing in mixed martial arts professionally in 2008, he fought in regional promotions mostly in Canada and America earning himself a record of 14–5, including a two-fight run in Bellator facing Lance Snow and Jason Fischer at Bellator 64 and Bellator 76 respectively.
 During this time he managed to capture 2 Championships in 2 separate promotions.
 Having previously won both the BTC Catchweight Championship(165 lbs) and the TXC Lightweight Championship when he was invited to sign with the Ultimate Fighting Championship in 2019.

 Ultimate Fighting Championship

-Making his first walk to the octagon on little more than a week's notice, in a weight class above his fighting weight Kyle Prepolec faced fellow Canadian and UFC veteran of 10 bouts Nordine Taleb in his promotional debut on May 4, 2019 at UFC Fight Night 151.
+Making his first walk to the octagon on little more than a week's notice, in a weight class above his fighting weight Kyle Prepolec faced fellow Canadian and UFC veteran of 10 bouts Nordine Taleb in his promotional debut on May 4, 2019, at UFC Fight Night 151.
 He lost the fight via unanimous decision.